 HMRC will work out your average trading profits using up to 4 years’ of previously submitted tax returns.
 This may affect the amount you will receive, and could be higher or lower than previous instalments if you have received a SEISS grant before.

-The calculations will take into account your trading profits across the 2016 to 2017, 2017 to 2018, 2018 to 2019, and 2019 to 2020 tax years.
+The calculations will take into account your trading profits across the 2016/17, 2017/18, 2018/19, and 2019/20 tax years.
 If there is a gap in the years that you have traded, HMRC will only use your most recent returns after the gap to work out how much you are entitled to.

 Here is an example of how your grant would be calculated if your average trading profits were £45,000 over the last 4 tax years: